Thursday, May 3rd

 What is a Lavender Celebration/Graduation?

-Lavender Graduation is an annual ceremony conducted on numerous campuses to honor lesbian, gay, bisexual, transgender, queer, and ally students and to acknowledge their achievements and contributions to the University.
-The Lavender Celebration was based on the Lavender Graduation Ceremony created by Dr. Ronni Sanlo, a Jewish Lesbian, who was denied the opportunity to attend the graduations of her biological children because of her sexual orientation.
+Lavender Graduation is an annual ceremony held on numerous campuses to honor lesbian, gay, bisexual, transgender, queer, and ally students and to acknowledge their achievements and contributions to the University.
+The Lavender Celebration is based on the Lavender Graduation Ceremony created by Dr. Ronni Sanlo, a Jewish Lesbian, who was denied the opportunity to attend the graduations of her biological children because of her sexual orientation.
 It was through this experience that she came to understand the pain felt by her students.
 Encouraged by the Dean of Students at the University of Michigan, Dr. Sanlo designed the first Lavender Graduation Ceremony in 1995.
 By 2001, there were over 45 Lavender Graduation Ceremonies at Colleges and Universities nationwide.
 (Human Rights Campaign)

 The MSU Lavender Celebration will include a keynote speaker, individual recognition of the participating graduates, awarding of lavender honor cords to be worn at the university commencement ceremony, and a reception.